TP2.png

 For everyone who kiiiiiiinda knows.

-Let’s begin with a conversation that we wish was made up, but is just two real people from our office who are trying their best.
-Let’s call them Amber and Jonathan.
+Let's begin with a conversation that we wish were made up, but is just two real people from our office who are trying their best.
+Let's call them Amber and Jonathan.

 Amber: Hey, what's carbon?